Posted January 26, 2018 – Narrated by Carmen

 Just before Thanksgiving, as we settled in at ORA, I asked Jim, “So, how did you find this place?”

 We both do campground research but Jim is mastering the art – developing a third-eye – flying by instinct.

-From the posts in RV Park Reviews, I’d have overlooked this dreamy tropical beach resort.
+From the posts in Campground Reviews, I’d have overlooked this dreamy tropical beach resort.
 But Jim had a gut feeling, made a phone call or two and, shazam, we had a perfectly lovely two-week vacation on a world-class beach.

 And, even though the RV buzz warns against going to Florida without reservations, we’ve been doing this since early November with success.